jwoLondon/Rivulet/readme.md

 ### Value Strands

 A value strand indicates a command that takes a constant value.
-Value strands (and other data strands), begin with a hook that points up (as in the third strand below) or to the left (as in the first two).
+Value strands (and other data strands), begin with a hook that points up (as in the first two strands below) or to the left (as in the third).
 All three of the strands below are value strands:

     1 ╵╰──╮╭──╯╶╮
     2    ─┘└─   └─╮